gamestdio/colyseus-website/src/docs/index.md

 npm install
 ```

-Now you're able to run the server, which will be listening on port 3553 by
+To run the server, simply run `npm start`.
+The server listen on port 3553 by
 default.

 ```